 Cynthia Bowman contributed to the reporting for this article.

-Rates are subject to change.
-Information on accounts is accurate as of June 28, 2022.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of Dec.
+19, 2022.